abiiranathan/solidc/README.md

 ## License

-Falcon is licensed under the MIT license.
+Solidc is licensed under the MIT license.
 See [LICENSE](LICENSE) for more information.